sovrin-foundation/SGF-v3/bbu/docs/gf_info/masterdoc.md

 Unless otherwise noted, the Bedrock Governance Framework (BGF) will adhere to the same procedures for managing document lifecycles as outlined in Section 4 of the [STM-GF Master Document](https://sovrin.org/wp-content/uploads/Sovrin-Governance-Framework-V2-Master-Document-V1.pdf).

-All Bedrock Governance Framework documents will reside in a Github source control repository and will use the repo's Issue Tracker for change management.
+All Bedrock Governance Framework documents will reside in a Github source control repository and will use the associated Issue Tracker for change management.

 ## Appendix A: Controlled Documents
 The following Controlled Documents are normative components of the Bedrock Governance Framework V1.
 All framework documents are published by the Consortium in two forms: